-No matter who you are, looking after your body, skin and hair should always be a priority — beyond appearing a certain way, it ensures you feel as good as possible.
+No matter who you are, looking after your body, skin, and hair should always be a priority.
+It’s not just about your appearance; it ensures you feel as good as possible.
 But when we take care of ourselves, we should do it in a way that takes care of the environment, too.
 It might not seem easy, but there are some simple and effective ways you can make a difference.

 Environmentally Friendly Products

-You’ve probably heard a lot about this regarding food, but you can find palm oil in your hygiene and beauty products, too.
+You’ve probably heard a lot about this ingredient in food, but you can find palm oil in your hygiene and beauty products, too.
 The oil itself isn’t bad for the environment, but the demand for it has led to mass deforestation of rainforests in order to grow the palm plants.
-Reducing our use of products with this ingredient will protect the trees, the animals that live in them and the oxygen in our atmosphere.
+Reducing our use of products with this ingredient will protect the trees, the animals that live in them, and the health of our planet.

 They are particularly harmful because they’re so small; they are hard to filter out and are almost guaranteed to end up polluting the earth’s ecosystems.
 They don’t decay, so they stay in the world’s oceans indefinitely, poisoning marine life.

 There are many ways you can exfoliate your skin without using microbeads.
 Many products use other exfoliants in their soaps that are just as effective.
-You could also use a flannel to wash your skin a few times a week instead of finding soaps with exfoliants.
+You could also use a flannel to wash your skin a few times a week instead of using soaps with exfoliants.
+Or, try some of these natural exfoliants, courtesy of DIYNatural.
 Whatever you choose, be sure to avoid the microbeads.

 If you can, choosing products with organic ingredients is another step better.
-Pesticides, insecticides and other chemicals can be extremely bad for the environment.
+Pesticides, insecticides, and other toxins can be extremely bad for the environment.
 They’re sprayed onto fields where the ingredients in your soaps grow, and rain washes them into the ground or streams.

 Considering the ingredients that go into your products is important, but making conscious and informed decisions about the products themselves is also vital to improving your routine.